LLNL/ExaCA/README.md

 ## Run

 ExaCA-Kokkos runs using an input file, passed on the command line.
-Three examples problems are given in the `examples/` directory:
+Example problems are provided in the `examples/` directory:

  * `Inp_AMBenchMultilayer.txt` simulates 4 layers of a representative even-odd layer alternating scan pattern for AM builds
  * `Inp_SimpleRaster.txt` simulates a single layer consisting of four overlapping melt pools